/dev/posts/

 In this diagram, each party signs both its own ephemeral DH public key (for authentication) and the other party ephemeral DH public key (for freshness).
 Including the other party ephemeral DH public key (or nonce contributed by the party) guarantees the freshness of the signature to the other party.

-However, this approach is vulnerable to identity misbinding attacks.
+However, this approach is vulnerable to unknown key-share attack (alsa known as identity misbinding attacks).
 If Alice tries to established a mutually authenticated communications with Charlie and if Charlie is malicious (for example because it has been compromised), Charlie can trick Alice into establishing a communication with Bob instead:

 This attack is possible because the attacker (Charlie) is able to manipulate the handshake messages without being detected.